cheddar-me/eyaml/README.md

 ## Development

 To get started, make sure you have a working version of Ruby locally.
-Then clone the repo, and run `bundle install`.
+Then clone the repo, and run `bin/setup` (this will install `libsodium` if you're on a Mac and setup bundler).
 Running `bundle exec rake` or `bundle exec rake spec` will run the test suite.